DevExpress/dotnet-eud/README.md

     ```
     docfx.exe docfx.json --serve
     ```
 - Finally, you can deploy the created documentation to any web server or even browse the documentation directly from the local file system, as DocFX creates static HTML files only.

+## Obtain End-User Documentation for Versions Prior to 17.1
+This repository provides help files for DevExpress product versions starting from 17.1.
+End-user documentation for previous versions is published in CHM and PDF formats at https://www.devexpress.com/Support/Documentation/download.xml?platform=user-dev-docs.

 ## Licensing Questions
 According to the [End-User Documentation License Agreement](LICENSE.md), you have a permit to modify, re-use and distribute this end-user documentation.